SuchanaNag002/eduapp-backend/README.md

 ---
-# PDF Q&A API
+# GPTUTOR API

 ## Description

-The **PDF Q&A API** is a FastAPI-based application designed to provide functionality for querying PDF documents, generating multiple-choice questions (MCQs), extracting and converting YouTube video transcripts into notes, and generating notes based on input topics.
+The **GPTUTOR API** is a FastAPI-based application designed to provide functionality for querying PDF documents, generating multiple-choice questions (MCQs), extracting and converting YouTube video transcripts into notes, and generating notes based on input topics.
 This application leverages various AI models and libraries to deliver comprehensive and interactive features.

 ## Features